 Ananya Chatterjea/ অনন্যা চট্টোপাধ্যায় ‘s work as choreographer, dancer, and thinker brings together Contemporary Dance, social justice choreography, and a commitment to healing justice.
 She is the creator of ADT’s signature movement vocabulary, Yorchhā, and the primary architect of the

-Hui Niu Wilcox, Ph.D. has been moving and thinking with Ananya Dance Theatre since 2004.
-She is an Associate Professor and Chair of Sociology at St. Catherine University.
+Hui Niu Wilcox, Ph.D., has been moving and thinking with Ananya Dance Theatre since 2004.
+She is a Professor and Chair of Sociology at St. Catherine University.
 She also teaches in Women’s Studies and Critical Studies of Race/Ethnicity.
-Wilcox is grateful for the privilege of engaging in activism through dance, and for the loving support of her family and friends, especially Elliot, Claire, and Lynn.
+Hui is grateful for the privilege of engaging in activism through dance, and for the loving support of her family and friends, especially Elliot, Claire, and Lynn.
+Hui is co-editor,

-Including his work as managing director of Ananya Dance Theatre and research collaborator with Dr. Ananya Chatterjea, Gary Peterson has served the dance field for more than 30 years as a consultant and as executive director of James Sewell Ballet, Zorongo Flamenco Dance Theatre, Zenon Dance Company, and the Southern Theater.
-He has produced professional dance performances at more than 300 domestic and international venues, including seven New York City engagements, two in Bermuda, one in Iceland, and one in Ethiopia.
-His perspectives
+Gary Peterson has been a part of Minnesota’s dance community for 40 years.
+In addition to his work as managing director of Ananya Dance Theatre and research collaborator with Dr. Ananya Chatterjea, he has served as dance student, consultant, and as executive director of James Sewell Ballet, Zorongo Flamenco Dance Theatre, Zenon Dance Company, and the Southern Theater.
+He has

 I am the vice-president of the board for ADT.
 I have been on the board for over a year and a half.
 From the first time I saw the dancers of ADT, I have been impressed by their skills, technical expertise, and the beauty and passion of their work.
 What particularly draws me to ADT is the originality of their dance and the necessity of the vision embodied in that dance.